dojo/framework/docs/en/stores/supplemental.md

 ## Undo

-Dojo Stores tracks changes to the underlying store using patch operations.
+Dojo Stores track changes to the underlying store using patch operations.
 This makes it easy for Dojo to automatically create a set of operations to undo a set of operations and reinstate any data that has changed as part of a set of commands.
 The `undoOperations` are available in the `after` middleware as part of the `ProcessResult`.

-This is useful when a process involves several commands that alter the state of the store and one of them fails necessitating a rollback.
+Undo operations are useful when a process involves several commands that alter the state of the store and one of the commands fails, necessitating a rollback.

 > undo middleware